Perinatal Anemia

 • Infections

-All also can cause hyperbilirubinemia, which may cause jaundice and, if untreated, kernicterus.
+All of these can also cause hyperbilirubinemia, which may cause jaundice and, if untreated, kernicterus.

 Pearls & Pitfalls

-• Rarely, fetal-maternal transfusion early in a pregnancy can stimulate an IgG response that causes hemolysis during that pregnancy.
+• Rarely, fetal-maternal transfusion early in a pregnancy can stimulate an IgG response that causes hemolysis during the current pregnancy.

 RBC membrane disorders alter RBC shape and deformability and cause increased fragility, resulting in premature destruction and/or removal of RBCs from the circulation.
 The most common disorders are hereditary spherocytosis and hereditary elliptocytosis.